JLLQA/JLLQA_secondAssessment/README.md

 How to deploy
 ```
 Step 1.
 Clone a copy of the repository to your local machine.
 Step 2.
-Navigate to the location of the ims-0.0.1-jar-with-dependencies.jar file.
+Follow the steps above from [Installing](### Installing)
 Step 3.
-Right-click the folder and select "Git Bash Here".
+Navigate from BM--> src/main/resources --> application-prod.properties and follow the sintructions within the file
 Step 4.
+Navigate to the location of the BM-0.0.1-SNAPSHOT.jar file in clone repository folder.
+Step 5.
+Right-click in the folder and select "Git Bash Here".
+Step 6.
 Once in the Git Bash terminal enter the following command:
 	java -jar BM-0.0.1-SNAPSHOT.jar
-Step 5.
+Step 7.
 The application should be initialised when you see Spring in ASCII art appear on screen
 ```

 ## Built With